 What’s more, that deficiency judgment that the dealer receives from the court will likely end up on your credit report.
 So will the repossession and the defaulted car note.
 That’s three negative marks on your credit that will haunt you for the next seven years.

 So now that we’ve confirmed what you shouldn’t do, let’s talk about what will happen now and what you should do to recover.

 The real facts on what happens if you stop making car payments

-As soon as you fall behind on car payments, the lender who financed the vehicle has a legal right to take it back through repossession.
+As soon as you fall behind on car payments, the lender who financed the vehicle has the legal right to take it back through repossession.
 Given how far behind you are, repossession could happen at any time.

 Even if your financial situation improved and you start making payments, the lender has the right to repossess your vehicle as long as you’re behind.
 That means you don’t have time to wait and hope your financial situation can improve.

 Bankruptcy may be your best option